eliberis/tflite-tools/README.md

 * Operator evaluation schedule (as given by the operator order in the model file), along with tensors that need to present at every step of execution and the amount of memory occupied by them.

+The analysis can be printed to the standard output or to a set of CSV files using the `--csv` option.

 Additionally, the tool can:
 * Modify the model to minimise peak memory usage by reordering operators in the model file (`--optimize` option).
 * Simulate code-book quantization by clustering the weights into `n` centroids, and replacing each weight with the closest centroid value.
-Node that this is done for each weight matrix separately and biases are left untouched.
+Note that this is done for each weight matrix separately and biases are left untouched.

 The tool also offers an API through the `TFLiteModel` class --- see `def main()` in `tflite_tools.py` for example usage.